-- Click to open the SQL file in the Editor where you can modify the SQL file. - Enter a SQL statement in the editor.
+- Click to browse to and select a SQL file. - Click to open the SQL file in the Editor where you can modify the SQL file. - Enter a SQL statement in the editor.
 You must first deselect the Link SQL file option. - 3.
 Save result set in variable-Enter a name for the result variable, which contains a data table with the results of the execution script.

 Tip: You can use the result variable with the Loop Dataset activity.
-See "Use System Automation Activities" on page 86 for more information.
+See "Use System Automation Activities" on page 91 for more information.